InterPride: WorldPride

 WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes visibility and awareness of lesbian, gay, bisexual and transgender (LGBT pride) issues on an international level.
-WorldPride includes parades/marches, a human right conference, arts and culture festivals, and other activities.
+WorldPride includes pride parades and/or marches (which may either coincide with the host city's existing pride parade or a separate parade organized specifically for the event), an LGBT human rights conference, arts and culture festivals, and other activities.

-At the 1997 world conference and general meeting InterPride members voted to award the inaugural WorldPride to be held in Rome in 2000.
-The host cities continue to be selected by the members of InterPride with WorldPrides usually held every two years.